zephyrproject-rtos/zephyr/doc/collaboration/documentation/about.rst

 *******

-This style guide provides general information, guidelines, procedures, and instructions for the documentation work of the |project|.
+This style guide provides general information, guidelines, procedures, and instructions for the documentation work of the Zephyr Project.

 Consistent style is important for readers, authors and editors.
 For readers, consistency promotes clarity and confidence.
 For example, using an